-- 1. Use research and technology skills to access information from multiple sources - 2.
-Design and implement a plan to solve a specific STEM-based research project - 3.
-Collect, analyze and interpret data generated by the selected research project - 4.
-Communicate conclusions in written and/or oral form
+- 1. Explain the process and philosophical basis of scientific inquiry. - 2.
+Use research and technology skills to access information from multiple sources - 3.
+Design and implement a plan to solve a specific STEM-based research project - 4.
+Collect, analyze and interpret data generated by the selected research project - 5.
+Communicate conclusions in written and/or oral form.

-COURSE TASKS AND EVALUATION
+COURSE TASKS